Klodii/dotfiles/.config/nvim/README.md

 # VIM useful keys
 `^` = `Ctrl`

-### Suggestion window that appear while you are typing
-- Insert mode:
-    - `^-e` to open/close the suggestion window
-    - `^-y` to select the suggested text

-Current path:
-    - Insert mode:
-        - `^-g` prints at the bottom the path of the current file

 ### Open history list:
 Vim can show and make you select the previous commands/searched executed, opening a command-line window